serpaldom/Raizo/README.md

 > **Step 5** - Run it!

-Credentials for superuser: admin/admin

 ```bash
 $  python manage.py runserver
 ```

 At this point, the app runs at `http://127.0.0.1:8000/`.
+User the superuser credentiales that you created before.
 <br />

 ## ✨ Sign in